-Students seeking the Master of Arts in Communication are expected to have a Bachelor’s degree in Communication from an accredited institution, although well-qualified applicants from other disciplines are eligible for admission.
-All students seeking admission must apply to the Department of Communication program in addition to making formal application to the Graduate School.
-Hard copies of the following materials must be submitted to the attention of the Graduate Coordinator of the Department of Communication.
-The Communication faculty will review these materials to determine a student’s acceptance into the program:
+Students seeking a master of arts degree in communication are expected to have a bachelor's degree in communication from an accredited institution, although well-qualified applicants from other disciplines are eligible for admission.
+All students seeking admission must apply to the communication program in addition to making formal application to the Graduate School.

 - Official transcripts illustrating an undergraduate GPA of 3.0 or higher

-- Three letters of recommendation (preferably from faculty members familiar with the student)
+- Two letters of recommendation (preferably from faculty members familiar with the student)

 Students may select either a thesis or a non-thesis option.
 The thesis program consists of 24 semester hours of course work plus a six-hour thesis.
 Students who elect the thesis option must complete a thesis (topic to be approved by the graduate advisory committee) and successfully pass an oral defense of the thesis.
-The non-thesis program consists of 36 semester hours of course work.
-Students who elect the non-thesis option must complete and orally defend comprehensive examinations in the final semester of course work.
-The Master of Arts degree is sufficiently flexible to allow graduate courses (up to six hours) to be taken outside the department to support a student’s career or academic objectives, with the approval of the student’s graduate advisory committee.
-Please note that the Department of Communication does not offer an online Master’s degree.
+The non-thesis program consists of 30 semester hours of course work, which includes COMM 532 Communication Capstone Project.
+The Master of Arts degree is sufficiently flexible to allow graduate courses (up to six hours) to be taken outside the department to support a student's career or academic objectives, with the approval of the student's graduate advisory committee.

 - COMM 502 Communication Research Methods